Aliases for SEC23A Gene

 GeneCards Summary for SEC23A Gene

-SEC23A (Sec23 Homolog A (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with SEC23A include craniolenticulosutural dysplasia.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-An important paralog of this gene is SEC23B.
+SEC23A (SEC23 Homolog A, COPII Coat Complex Component) is a Protein Coding gene.
+Diseases associated with SEC23A include Craniolenticulosutural Dysplasia and Congenital Dyserythropoietic Anemia.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Delta508-CFTR traffic / ER-to-Golgi in CF. An important paralog of this gene is SEC23B.